jinvillaz/nestjs-temporal-core/README.md

 ### Decorators

-- `@Activity()`: Marks a class as a Temporal activity
+- `@Activity(options?)`: Marks a class as a Temporal activity with optional configuration
-- `@ActivityMethod(name?: string)`: Marks a method as a Temporal activity implementation with optional custom name
+- `@ActivityMethod(options?)`: Marks a method as a Temporal activity implementation with optional configuration
-- `@Workflow(options?: WorkflowOptions)`: Marks a class as a Temporal workflow with optional configuration
+- `@Workflow(options)`: Marks a class as a Temporal workflow with configuration

 ### Services